Ewenwan/YOLO_quantize/README.md

 7. support PCA for trainning and inference [planning]
 8. acceleration connected layer and img2col() [planning]

-You can do what the fuck you want, but limited for research.
+You can do anything you want, but limited for research.
 If it helps you, please cite it!  :)